IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/avatar.md

 <!-- end: WebComponents -->

-After we import the avatar component we are ready to start using it, so let's add our first avatar.
+After we import the `Avatar` component we are ready to start using it, so let's add our first avatar.

 The avatar component is capable of displaying images, initials, or any other content, including icons.
-Declaring an avatar is as simple as:
+Declaring an `Avatar` is as simple as:

 ```html
 <igc-avatar></igc-avatar>